edison914/Ab-Clone-Express/README.md

     }
     ```

-* Error response: Bookings that have been started can't be deleted
+* Error response: Bookings that have been started can't be deleted - done
   * Status Code: 403
   * Headers:
     * Content-Type: application/json